reclaimprotocol/attestor-core/docs/project.md

 ## Folder Structure

-- `src`: Contains the source code for the witness server.
+- `src`: Contains the source code for the attestor server.
-	- `server`: Code to run a witness server.
+	- `server`: Code to run a attestor server.
 Code here runs entirely on the server, importing code from here in a browser environment will not work.
 	- `client`: Contains the client code.
-This code is run on a client interacting with the witness server.
+This code is run on a client interacting with the attestor server.
 	- `avs`: Contains the code for the Eigen AVS used to decentralize the Reclaim protocol.
 		- `client`: Contains code to create claims via the AVS.
 	- `window-rpc`: Contains code to setup a listener on the browser for a mobile app to interact with the SDK.
 More on this in the [docs](docs/browser-rpc.md).
 Entirely client-side code.